mesosphere/dcos-commons/frameworks/kafka/docs/configure.md

 dcos kafka topic producer_test_tls ${KAFKA_TOPIC_NAME} ${KAFKA_MSG_COUNT}
 ```

-For more information about the TLS in the SDK see the [TLS documetnation](https://mesosphere.github.io/dcos-commons/developer-guide.html#tls).
+For more information about the TLS in the SDK see [the TLS documentation](https://mesosphere.github.io/dcos-commons/developer-guide.html#tls).

 ## Recovery and Health Checks